dkaraush/grampay-commerce/smc/ReadMe.md

 So, what's the point?
 Well, my goal was to maximize clarity and security, of the smart-contract and a service itself.
 My goals were to:
  - Save paid and not finished orders in blockchain.
  - Make a clarity of automatic refund: if order was expired, give an ability to make a refund without GramPay interventions.
+ - Guarantee, that money can't be taken, until orders aren't finished.

 So, having a history of the whole blockchain and knowing the code of the smart-contract, we can reproduce what happened with exact orders and what GramPay did with them.
 Bad things with orders would obviously worsen its reputation.